-unmanned systems "have made and can continue to make essential, significant and spectacular contributions to intelligence and national security."
-He pointed out that the latest version, GAMBIT-3--which was under active development--was expected to provide about resolution at a development cost of some \$200-300 million while an even better product might be obtained with an improved unmanned system at a development cost of \$600-800 million.
-On the other hand, he said, MOL would cost \$1.6 billion more and it was not clear to him that resolution photography had that much additional value for national security.
+The budget chief noted that the existing unmanned systems "have made and can continue to make essential, significant and spectacular contributions to intelligence and national security."
+He pointed out that the latest version, GAMBIT-3-which was under active development-was expected to provide {better than one foot} resolution at a development cost of same \$200-300 million while an even better product {...} might be obtained with an improved unmanned system at a development cost of \$600-800 million.
+On the other hand, he said, MOL would cost \$1.6 billion more and it was not clear to him that {the promised} resolution photography had that much additional value for national security.

-^{}Schultze succeeded Kermit Gordon on 1 June 1955.
+[§] Schultze succeeded Kermit Gordon on 1 June 1955

-the points he had raised were clarified--"there is no clear need to proceed with the manned system as now proposed."
+Schultze consequently concluded that-until the points he had raised were clarified-"there is no clear need to proceed with the manned system as now proposed."
 If there was a requirement to develop a system for obtaining higher resolution than GAMBIT-3, he thought they should proceed with development of an unmanned system.
-In this connection, he cited Dr. Hornig's comment that if sufficient competence, imagination, and effort were applied, unmanned systems could probably be developed with resolution capability approaching that expected from MOL.
-10 further DOD studies indicated that the difference in cost between a manned and unmanned system would not be \$800-1,000 million as originally thought but more nearly \$300-400 million, he withdrew his objections.
-However, he requested, and Secretary McNamara agreed, that if studies during the next six months showed a cost difference substantially greater than \$300-400 million, the MOL should be reappraised and a new decision made whether the additional benefits of the manned system were worth the costs.
+In this connection, he cited Dr. Hornig's comment that if sufficient competence, imagination, and effort were applied, unmanned systems could probably be developed with resolution capability approaching that expected from MOL.10

+Later, however, after he was advised that further DoD studies indicated that the difference in cost between a manned and unmanned system would not be \$300-1,000 million as originally thought but more nearly \$300-400 million, he withdrew his objections.
+However, he requested, and Secretary McNamara agreed, that if studies during the next six months showed a cost difference substantially greater than \$300-400 million, the MOL should be reappraised end a new decision made whether the additional benefits of the manned system were worth the costs.11